 4. Email and phone communications

-There’s no denying the importance of email to any small business, but while in the past setting up an email system would involve the cost of a server and software licenses, the cloud can offer a low-cost alternative with no hardware or software required.
+There’s no denying the importance of email to any small business, but while setting up an email system has historically involved the cost of a server and software licenses, the cloud can offer a low-cost alternative with no hardware or software required.